Dainius Zubrus: Professional

-The Philadelphia Flyers selected Zubrus 15th overall in the 1996 NHL Entry Draft from the Caledon Canadians of the Metro Junior A Hockey League, making him the highest drafted Tier II Junior "A" player since the inception of the Canadian Junior A Hockey League in 1993 (a record later surpassed when Kyle Turris was selected third at 2007 NHL Entry Draft).
+The Philadelphia Flyers selected Zubrus 15th overall in the 1996 NHL entry draft from the Caledon Canadians of the Metro Junior A Hockey League, making him the highest drafted Tier II Junior "A" player since the inception of the Canadian Junior A Hockey League in 1993 (a record later surpassed when Kyle Turris was selected third at 2007 NHL entry draft).
 Prior to being traded to Caledon, Zubrus played for the Pembroke Lumber Kings of the Central Junior A Hockey League.

 Zubrus made his NHL debut on October 5, 1996, scoring a goal against the Florida Panthers.
-In his rookie season, he helped the Flyers reach the 1997 Stanley Cup Finals.
+In his rookie season, he helped the Flyers reach the 1997 Stanley Cup Final.
 The Flyers traded him to the Montreal Canadiens on March 10, 1999, along with a pair of draft picks, in exchange for Mark Recchi.
 He registered his first career hat-trick on October 14, 2000, against the Chicago Blackhawks, and was traded to the Washington Capitals (along with Trevor Linden) in exchange for Richard Zedník and Jan Bulis on March 13, 2001.

 During the 2004–05 NHL lockout, Zubrus decided to play abroad with Capitals teammate Alexander Semin.
 He played 42 regular season games for Lada Togliatti, recording 8 goals and 11 assists for 19 points.
 He also appeared in ten playoff games while in the former Russian Superleague (RSL), scoring three goals and one assist.

 Zubrus returned to the Capitals the following 2005–06 season and recorded a career-high 57 points playing alongside star rookie Alexander Ovechkin.
 In the 2006–07 season, Zubrus continued his impressive form, posting 52 points in 60 games before he was traded on February 27, 2007, to the Buffalo Sabres (along with Timo Helbling) in exchange for Jiří Novotný and a first round-draft pick.